cosmadora/personal-website/content/interesting-stuff.md

 - [Canadian design system:](https://design.canada.ca) CSS Framework of the Canadian Government
 - [magick.css:](https://css.winterveil.net/) minimalistic, (mostly) classless CSS that isjust simple and beautiful.
 - [Bulma:](https://bulma.io/) Stylish CSS framework I wish to use for some apps ^-^

+### Markdown Styling

+- [stylemd](https://github.com/ddukbg/stylemd): generate static HTML pages from Markdown files with a collection of unique themes (Windows 98, Terminal, Geocities, C64, and more!)

 ## Fonts